 The school will take account of the needs of pupils, staff, parents and community users with physical difficulties, sensory impairment, learning disabilities and medical needs when planning and undertaking future building projects and refurbishments of the site and premises.

 Actions

-We will continue to review the building and action any issues that arise.
+We will continue to review the building and action any issues that arise as pupil numbers increase.